Mona the Virgin Nymph: Plot

-Mona (Fifi Watson) and her fiancé Jim (Orrin North) are having a picnic, and they both strip and began to make love, but she halts him claiming that she had promised her mother (Judy Angel) that she would not have intercourse until marriage.
+Mona (Fifi Watson) and her fiancé Jim (Orrin North) are having a picnic, and they both strip and began to make love, but she stops him, claiming that she has promised her mother (Judy Angel) not to have intercourse until marriage.
 However, she joyfully performs fellatio on Jim.

-When she comes home, her mother reminds her of her promise and that the mother as well had been a virgin before marrying her father, who had been a good man.
-Then Mona remembers being little and wanting to play with her father (who is only to be seen from the hip downwards), who urges her to perform fellatio on him.
-Going outside again, she again performs fellatio, on a complete stranger.
+When Mona gets home, her mother reminds her of her promise and that the mother was also a virgin before marrying her father, who was a good man.
+Mona remembers being a child and wanting to play with her father (portrayed only from the hip downwards), who urges her to perform fellatio on him.
+Going outside again, she again performs fellatio, this time on a complete stranger.
 Afterward, a prostitute (Susan Stewart) performs cunnilingus on her.
-Jim, on the other hand, stops by Mona's house and has sex with her mother.
+Jim stops by Mona's house and has sex with her mother.

 In a movie theatre, Mona masturbates and performs fellatio on a nearby male patron (Gerard Broulard).
-Jim catches them and tells her that he will punish her by calling all the people she had oral sex with.
-Jim ties Mona to a bed, and all of her previous partners surround her and engage in a very long, intense oral sex party.
-At the end of the film, Mona and her mother both confess their sexual affairs.
+Jim catches them and tells Mona that he will punish her by calling all the people she had oral sex with.
+He ties Mona to a bed, and all of her previous partners surround her and engage in a long, intense oral sex party.
+At the end of the film, Mona and her mother confess their sexual affairs.